ssmythe/learn_mandarin_chinese/README.md

 - [Step by Step Graded Readers Level A][12]
 - Follow the same method steps for the textbook lesson dialog section listed above (ignoring workbook and grammar notes)
+- Strive to be able to read aloud each book all the way through without stopping to figure something out!

 ## Watch movies with Chinese dialog

-Watching movies with Chinese dialog (especially with Chinese character subtitles) can be an fun way to listen and read Chinese!
+Watching movies with Chinese dialog (especially those with Chinese character subtitles if you can find them) can be an fun way to listen and read Chinese!

 At first, you may want to turn on English subtitles just to get the meaning of the movie.
 After that, flip on Chinese subtitles.
+If there are Chinese and English audio tracks, try watching it once with one, and then again with the other.
+Have fun with it.

+Some Chinese movies I like:

+- Let the Bullet's Fly, 2011 (Chinese audio, English subtitles)
+- The Butcher, the Chef and the Swordsman, 2011 (Chinese audio, TC subtitles)
+- Little Big Soldier, 2010 (Chinese audio)
+- Journey to the West, 2014 (Chinese audio, English subtitles)

 # Resources